DennisLoska/ReactLabelingTool/README.md

 }
 ```

-That's it! now you can start labeling after a new quick commands.
-First install all dependencies:
+That's it! now you can start labeling after a few quick commands.
+First install all dependecies:

 ```
 npm install